String Quintet No. 3 in E flat major, Op. 97, B180

 composition history and premiere

-The Quintet in E flat major was written during Dvorak’s time in America.
-It originated very soon after the String Quartet in F major while the composer was vacationing in Spillville (Dvorak drew up his initial sketch for the quintet a mere three days after completing the quartet).
+The String Quintet in E flat major was written during Dvořák’s time in America.
+It originated very soon after the String Quartet in F major while the composer was vacationing in Spillville in summer of 1893; Dvořák drew up his initial sketch for the quintet a mere three days after completing the quartet.
 This new work also appeared within a remarkably short space of time – the composer was greatly inspired by his surroundings and he was also in a highly positive frame of mind: after a long separation, he had been reunited with all his children, he was surrounded by nature and, moreover, he was in daily contact with the families of Czech emigres, who reminded him of his distant homeland.
 The quintet was premiered in New York on 12 January 1894 by the Kneisel Quartet, with Max Zach on second viola.
 The work was first performed in Prague on 10 October 1894 by the Czech Quartet and Ferdinand Lachner.
 Simrock published it that same year.

 general characteristics

-The Quintet in E flat major is a work of rare originality, and its dazzling impact ensured it a permanent place among Dvorak’s most successful compositions.
-In contrast to his previous quartet, here, the extended instrumental setting makes for a more colourful and more vibrant expression.
-The quintet also reflects the environment in which it originated: in addition to the attributes which are typical for Dvorak’s American oeuvre in general – the pentatonic scale, syncopated rhythms, minor seventh in a minor key – we will hear shades of Native American folklore which lend this piece its unique colour.
-This particularly applies to the “drum” rhythm derived from the rhythmical accompaniment to Indian ritual song.
-(At the time Dvorak was spending his summer in Spillville, the village was visited by a group of Iroquois Indians who offered some of their artefacts for sale; they also performed traditional music and dance as part of their promotion.
-Dvorak was enchanted by these performances and, for the duration of their stay in the village, he apparently attended every one.)
-Like the previous Quartet in F major, the quintet also distances itself significantly from the trends in European chamber music at that time, above all, in the frequent exposition of the unison melody on its own, without additional contrapuntal voices and even without any harmonic texture.
+Like the previous quartet, the quintet also distances itself significantly from the trends in European chamber music at that time, above all, in the frequent exposition of the unison melody on its own, without additional contrapuntal voices and even without any harmonic texture.
 Thus, in certain passages, the whole musical image is reduced to a striking ostinato rhythm and “bare” melodic line – a clear echo of Indian song in unison accompanied by primitive drum rhythms.
-Authority on Dvorak’s chamber oeuvre, musicologist Hartmut Schick, comments on this original aspect of the work in the following words: “It is music which often enough restricts itself to only four or five different notes, instead of dealing with the whole chromatic scale; music which discovers rhythm as an autonomous element that was almost lost in late Romanticism; music which re-discovers the one-line melody as a phenomenon in itself, and not in a Wagnerian manner as the product of harmony; music which introduces material from nature and so-called primitive music into the sacred halls of the chamber genre; music which wants to be easily playable and entertaining, instead of becoming more of a strain for the listener and increasingly more strenuous for the player.”
+Authority on Dvořák’s chamber oeuvre, musicologist Hartmut Schick, comments on this original aspect of the work in the following words: “It is music which often enough restricts itself to only four or five different notes, instead of dealing with the whole chromatic scale; music which discovers rhythm as an autonomous element that was almost lost in late Romanticism; music which re-discovers the one-line melody as a phenomenon in itself, and not in a Wagnerian manner as the product of harmony; music which introduces material from nature and so-called primitive music into the sacred halls of the chamber genre; music which wants to be easily playable and entertaining, instead of becoming more of a strain for the listener and increasingly more strenuous for the player.”

 formal characteristics